khaled-hossain-appnap/Clean-Code/Chapter2-Meaningful-Names/chapter2.md

 moneyAmount, money, customerInfo, customer, accountData, account
 ```

-- <b> Make Meaningful Distinctions. code for humans not for compiler. </b>
+## Make Meaningful Distinctions.

+code for humans not for compiler

 ```
 copyChars(a1[], a2[]){